paulkarpenko/us-code-ui/uscode/title-20-education/chapter-031-general-provisions-concerning-education.md

 **(i) Drug and alcohol violation disclosures**

 (1) **In general** — Nothing in this Act or the Higher Education Act of 1965 [[20 U.S.C.
-1001](./chapter-028-higher-education-resources-and-student-assistance.md#section-1001) et seq., [42 U.S.C.
-2751](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section2751&num=0&edition=prelim) et seq.] shall be construed to prohibit an institution of higher education from disclosing, to a parent or legal guardian of a student, information regarding any violation of any Federal, State, or local law, or of any rule or policy of the institution, governing the use or possession of alcohol or a controlled substance, regardless of whether that information is contained in the student’s education records, if—
+1001](./chapter-028-higher-education-resources-and-student-assistance.md#section-1001) et seq.] shall be construed to prohibit an institution of higher education from disclosing, to a parent or legal guardian of a student, information regarding any violation of any Federal, State, or local law, or of any rule or policy of the institution, governing the use or possession of alcohol or a controlled substance, regardless of whether that information is contained in the student’s education records, if—

   (A) the student is under the age of 21; and

   (B) the institution determines that the student has committed a disciplinary violation with respect to such use or possession.

-(2) **State law regarding disclosure** — Nothing in paragraph (1) shall be construed to supersede any provision of State law that prohibits an institution of higher education from making the disclosure described in subsection (a) of this section.
+(2) **State law regarding disclosure** — Nothing in paragraph (1) shall be construed to supersede any provision of State law that prohibits an institution of higher education from making the disclosure described in subsection (a).

 **(j) Investigation and prosecution of terrorism**

-(1) **In general** — Notwithstanding subsections (a) through (i) of this section or any provision of State law, the Attorney General (or any Federal officer or employee, in a position not lower than an Assistant Attorney General, designated by the Attorney General) may submit a written application to a court of competent jurisdiction for an ex parte order requiring an educational agency or institution to permit the Attorney General (or his designee) to—
+(1) **In general** — Notwithstanding subsections (a) through (i) or any provision of State law, the Attorney General (or any Federal officer or employee, in a position not lower than an Assistant Attorney General, designated by the Attorney General) may submit a written application to a court of competent jurisdiction for an ex parte order requiring an educational agency or institution to permit the Attorney General (or his designee) to—

   (A) collect education records in the possession of the educational agency or institution that are relevant to an authorized investigation or prosecution of an offense listed in [section 2332b(g)(5)(B) of title 18](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section2332b/g/5/B&num=0&edition=prelim), or an act of domestic or international terrorism as defined in section 2331 of that title; and